Skip to content

 CSS :valid Pseudo Class

-The :valid pseudo-class selects <form> elements with a value that validates according to the element's settings.
+The :valid pseudo-class selects form controls (such as <input>, <select>, and <textarea>) with a value that validates according to the element's settings.

-The :valid selector only works for form <input> elements with min and max attributes, email fields with a legal email, number fields with a numeric value or required fields with not empty value.
+The :valid selector applies to form controls that meet their validation constraints, such as <input> elements with min and max attributes, email fields with a valid email address, number fields with a numeric value, url or date fields with valid data, and required fields with a non-empty value.

 Version